birdandhike.com logo

 Elevation: Below sea level to 5,000 feet.

 Comments: Athel Tamarisk is an introduced species native to Africa and the Middle East that was planted in desert areas as a fast-growing tree for windbreaks, shade, and as an ornamental.
-It has escaped cultivation, but has not naturalized as much as Saltcedar, and recently is becoming a problem in some places.
+It has escaped cultivation, but has not naturalized as much as Saltcedar, although recently it is becoming a problem in some places.

 Athel produces diffuse shade, but little that benefits the habitat or wildlife.